deanpmiller/ANF-Cache-Vols/README.md

 - Network connectivity to on-premises cluster
 - SSH access to on-premises cluster
 - The source cluster must be running **ONTAP 9.15.1** or later version.
+- The example utilises the minimum ANF deployment size of 1 TiB and is configured for Manual QoS.
+- Ensure the capacity pool has sufficient space for the new cache volume, as well as available throughput to support the workload.
+For more informatoion regarding

 ### Module Installation